jefinpaul/jefinpaul.github.io/papers/README.md

-This folder contains some of my academic coursework and paper reviews completed during my Bachelor’s and Master’s studies.
+This folder contains some of my academic coursework and paper reviews completed during my studies